Add a blog, log in, and blog basics with pointers to documentation on the CampusPress/Edublogs site.

 Request a First Blog

-For all other uses, the first blog must be created by the Service Desk.
-Send email to firstname.lastname@example.org to request the blog.
+For all other uses, the first blog must be created by the IT Service Desk.
+Send an email to email@example.com to request the blog.
 Include the following:

 - The blog administrator's name and NetID.